 We were homeschooling on the road for over 5 years.
 Before that, we were more conventional bricks-and-mortar homeschoolers, registered and approved by the government.
 We’re huge fans of this educational model.

-We’ve been homeschooling on the road for 2.5 years now.
-Before that, we were more conventional bricks-and-mortar homeschoolers, registered and approved by the Australian government.
-My boys are now 9 and 11 and they’re doing just fine, so we have a fair bit of experience in alternative education behind us.
+My boys are now teens and they’re doing just fine, so we have a fair bit of experience in alternative education behind us.
+You can call it worldschooling, unschooling or homeschooling, I don’t mind.